mantidproject/mantid/docs/source/algorithms/ImggAggregateWavelengths-v1.rst

    (FITS) files and it is not enabled.
 At the moment, trying to use this property will produce an error.

-This algorithm aggregates (sums counts) multiple energy bands or wavelengths for energy selective imaging data.
+This algorithm aggregates images from multiple energy bands or wavelengths into one or more output wavelength bands.
+This algorithm applies to energy selective imaging data.
+It aggregates images by summing up counts, and assumes that the image pixel values represent neutron counts.

 Given an input path (directory) and an output path (directory) the algorithm with combine images from the input path and write the result